i-VRESSE/workflow-builder/STACK.md

 1. ant.design
 2. blueprint
-3. Bootstrap 4
+3. Bootstrap 4 <- chosen because it is default in react-json-schema-form

 ## State management

 1. hooks
 2. redux
-3. recoil
+3. recoil <- chosen for its simplicity
 4. mobx

 ## Lint

 1. eslint
-2. standard
+2. standard <- chosen for its simplicity, but dont agree with some of its rules like `explicit-function-return-type` and weak autofixer

 ## Lang